-Professional collaboration, use of ST math and Moby Max, and the addition of the CUBES strategy will improve student achievement in math as articulated above.
+Professional collaboration, use of iReady, and the addition of the CUBES strategy will improve student achievement in math as articulated above.

 Complete a copy of the following table for each of the school's goals.
 Duplicate the table as needed.